flybywiresim/docs/docs/pilots-corner/beginner-guide/powering-down.md

     ![Signs off](../assets/beginner-guide/powering-down/passenger-signs.png "Signs off"){loading=lazy}

-- Optional or depending on airline SOPs: Reset air conditioning, lighting and screen brightness.
+- Optional or depending on airline SOPs: Reset air conditioning, lighting, and screen brightness.
-- Turn off `APU MASTER` (expect the APU to still be AVAIL for a few minutes if you also had APU Bleed on shortly before as it needs a cool down period).
+- Turn off `APU MASTER` (expect the APU to still be AVAIL for a few minutes if you also had APU Bleed on shortly before, as it needs a cool down period).

     ![APU Master off](../assets/beginner-guide/powering-down/apu-master-off1.png "APU Master off"){loading=lazy width=20%}

-- Wait 2 minutes for the APU FLAP door to close before you turn off power as this needs either APU or external power.
+- Wait 2 minutes for the APU FLAP door to close before you turn off the power, as this requires either APU or external power.
 - Turn off `EXT PWR` if it has been turned on before

     ![External Power off](../assets/beginner-guide/powering-down/ext-power-off.png "External Power off"){loading=lazy width=20%}

-- Turn off `NAV & LOGO` lights (as aircraft no longer has power).
+- Turn off `NAV & LOGO` lights (as the aircraft no longer has power).

     ![NAV & LOGO off](../assets/beginner-guide/powering-down/nav-logo-off-1.png "NAV & LOGO off"){loading=lazy width=20%}